CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ### **Sample Test with DynamicObjectArraySource**

-The following sample code demonstrates how to use the `DynamicObjectArraySource` class for testing the `BirthDay` class in MSTest.
+The following sample code demonstrates how to use:
+- General-purpose `TestData<>` type
+- in combination with the `DynamicObjectArraySource` class
+- for testing in *MSTest*,
+- using `ArgsCode.Instance`.

 ```csharp
 namespace CsabaDu.DynamicTestData.SampleCodes.DynamicDataSources;